hitchyjs/odem/docs-source/guides/quickstart.md

 It will render the same error page.
 That's still okay because the exposed REST API needs to know a model you like to work with at least.
 The model's name is appended to the URL.
 We've created a model named **post**, so that's what you need to append to URL.
 Try fetching URL [http://127.0.0.1:3000/api/post](http://127.0.0.1:3000/api/post).

 This time you get a different response.
-There is HTML document, but some JSON-formatted data.
+There is no HTML document, but some JSON-formatted data.
 It reads similar to this one:

 ```json
 {"items":[]}